venugoapalreddy/biztalk-docs/biztalk/core/step-9-test-the-edi-solution.md

 12. Close the Interchange status and ack details dialog box.

-13. In the **Interchange/ACK Status** pane, right-click the message from THEM to US, and then click **Transaction Set Details**.
-Right-click the entry in the **Query results** pane, and then click **View Transaction Set Content**.
-Verify that the transaction set data is displayed in the **Message Details** dialog box.
-In Windows Explorer, open the SamplePO.txt file in [!INCLUDE[btsBiztalkServerPath](../includes/btsbiztalkserverpath-md.md)]SDK\ProcessEDI_TestLocations.
-Verify that the transaction set displayed in the **Message Details** dialog box is the same as that in the input message, without the interchange and group headers and trailers.
+13. In the <strong>Interchange/ACK Status</strong> pane, right-click the message from THEM to US, and then click <strong>Transaction Set Details</strong>.
+Right-click the entry in the <strong>Query results</strong> pane, and then click <strong>View Transaction Set Content</strong>.
+Verify that the transaction set data is displayed in the <strong>Message Details</strong> dialog box.
+In Windows Explorer, open the SamplePO.txt file in [!INCLUDE [btsBiztalkServerPath](../includes/btsbiztalkserverpath-md.md)]SDK\ProcessEDI_TestLocations.
+Verify that the transaction set displayed in the <strong>Message Details</strong> dialog box is the same as that in the input message, without the interchange and group headers and trailers.

 ## Next Steps
  You have completed the EDI Interface Developer Tutorial.